junxit/us-congress-bills-112/bill.md

   - **(23)** Although the Government of Vietnam reports progress in combating human trafficking, it does not fully comply with the minimum standards for the elimination of trafficking, and is not making substantial efforts to comply.
   - **(24)** United States refugee resettlement programs, including the Humanitarian Resettlement (HR) Program, the Orderly Departure Program (ODP), Resettlement Opportunities for Vietnamese Returnees (ROVR) Program, general resettlement of boat people from refugee camps throughout Southeast Asia, the Amerasian Homecoming Act of 1988, and the Priority One Refugee resettlement category, have helped rescue Vietnamese nationals who have suffered persecution on account of their associations with the United States or, in many cases, because of such associations by their spouses, parents, or other family members, as well as other Vietnamese nationals who have been persecuted because of race, religion, nationality, political opinion, or membership in a particular social group.
   - **(25)** While previous programs have served their purposes well, a significant number of eligible refugees from Vietnam were unfairly denied or excluded, including Amerasians, in some cases by vindictive or corrupt Vietnamese officials who controlled access to the programs, and in others by United States personnel who imposed unduly restrictive interpretations of program criteria.
 In addition, the Government of Vietnam has denied passports to persons who the United States has found eligible for refugee admission.
+  - **(26)** The Government of Vietnam holds tens of thousands of people in government-run drug detention centers and treats them as slave laborers.
+  - **(27)** To date, over 60,000 people have signed a petition calling on the Administration to not expand trade with communist Vietnam at the expense of human rights.
-  - **(26)** Congress has passed numerous resolutions condemning human rights abuses in Vietnam, indicating that although there has been an expansion of relations with the Government of Vietnam, it should not be construed as approval of the ongoing and serious violations of fundamental human rights in Vietnam.
+  - **(28)** Congress has passed numerous resolutions condemning human rights abuses in Vietnam, indicating that although there has been an expansion of relations with the Government of Vietnam, it should not be construed as approval of the ongoing and serious violations of fundamental human rights in Vietnam.
 - **(b)** *Purpose* The purpose of this Act is to promote the development of freedom and democracy in Vietnam.

 ## § 3.
 Prohibition on increased nonhumanitarian assistance to the Government of Vietnam